-NOTE: Installation of at least a four-wire thermostat circuit is required with five-wire circuit recommended for future addition of a heat/cool thermostat.
-Any unused thermostat leads must be properly capped.
+NOTE: Installation of a five-wire thermostat circuit is recommended to for future addition of a heat/cool thermostat.
 See Figure 22 (page 18) for various E4 thermostat connections.

 - 1. Install the 24V control-circuit cable through plastic bushing at either side of furnace. - 2.
 Route control circuit wiring to wall thermostat and outdoor section, if installed. - 3.
 Set anticipator to the setting listed in the thermostat's installation instructions.